-Siberian Huskies like having company and activity, all day long.
-It is possible that a Sibe can keep himself occupied if we have other dogs, but he may also lead our entire pack into mischief!
+Siberians like having company and activity all day long.
+It is possible that a Husky can keep himself occupied if we have other dogs, but he may also lead our entire pack into mischief!

 Siberian Husky Fact 4

-He has a very independent mind and spirit, and will only perform, if we make it worth his while.
+They have a very independent mind and spirit, and will only perform, if we make it worth their while.

 A Sibe is not a “yes sir, no sir“, kind of dog.
 To live well with him, we need to be fair, but firm.
 We need to consistently enforce our house rules, or he will take over the house.

 The best way to train a Husky, is through the control of resources.
 Teach him that the best way to get what he wants, is to first do what we want.
-Use reward obedience training, and follow the Nothing in Life is Free program.
-Harsher techniques, can make a Sibe distrustful, and ruin the natural free spirit of the breed.
+I use reward obedience training, and follow the Nothing in Life is Free program.
+Harsher techniques can make a Siberian distrustful, and ruin the natural free spirit of the breed.

-Siberian Huskies are independent hunters.
-Their original breeders, the Chukchi of Northeastern Asia, would let their dogs free during the summer months, to hunt for food on their own.
+Huskies are independent hunters.
+Their original breeders, the Chukchi of Northeastern Asia, would let their dogs free during the summer months to hunt for food on their own.

-This has two very important consequences for living with a Siberian Husky today -
+This has two very important consequences for living with a Husky today -

-- A Siberian Husky is not to be trusted with cats, or other small animals.
+- A Siberian is not to be trusted with cats or other small animals.
 He can be trained to live with cats, but his instinct is to hunt them;

 I have gotten a few comments about cats lately, so let me be clear …

-Siberian Huskies can be trained to live with household cats.
-However, Sibes usually have high prey drive, and will likely want to hunt and chase small animals, including squirrels, mice, and cats.
-Just because a Sibe gets along with our house cats, does not mean he will treat other neighborhood cats in the same way.
+Sibes can be trained to live with household cats.
+However, they usually have high prey drive, and will likely want to hunt and chase small animals, including squirrels, mice, and cats.
+Just because a Siberian gets along with our house cats, does not mean he will treat other neighborhood cats in the same way.

 Siberian Husky Fact 5